aaronestrada/flask-influxdb-response-log/README.md

 |response_content_type|Content type for response|
 |response_time|Execution time for request -> response|

-It is also possible to define a custom decorator whenever there is a problem with connection and writing points on InfluxDB.
+It is also possible to define:
+- a custom decorator whenever there is a problem with connection and writing points on InfluxDB;
+- a filter of response status codes to keep in log.

 ## Requirements
 * Python >= 3